jjbergman/iliaslatina/IL-translation.md

 549 They placed sacred wreaths on her altar and, as is customary, sacrificed the consecrated animals.

 551 @(Need to work on whole sentence.
 Who is the one trying to throw a spear?)
 While Hecuba prayed as a suppliant at Minerva's temple, on behalf of her dear children and spouse, Glaucus drew his sword and prepared to fight Diomedes.
-Diomedes asked for his name and family, who he is and where he came from.
-As fierce Glaucus was preparing to throw a spear with all his strength, the Aetolian hero cried out to him: "Why are you rushing to me?
-What reason compels you, accursed man, to come so furiously against me, despite your unequal strength?"
+Diomedes asked for his name, family, and where he came from.
+As fierce Glaucus was preparing to throw a spear with all his strength, the Aetolian hero cried out to him: "Why are you attacking me?
+What reason compels you, accursed man, to assault me so angrily, despite your unequal strength?"

 559 You see before you the arms of a visitor to your land, who wounded Venus's hand and injured Mars in our last duel.